🛸 FREE PRIORITY SHIPPING OVER $110 🛸

 Gavel with Hemp Leaves on the Wooden SurfaceDelta 8 THC has prompted state-level regulators to review and update their cannabis laws — with some moving to make amendments that seek to ban the compound, while others are using it as a chance to relax cannabis laws completely.

 Here’s the dilemma — delta 8 THC is mostly derived from hemp, which is a huge benefit to the hemp industry and has yet to show any indication of creating additional problems for society.
-Delta 8, much like delta 9 THC, is not addictive and isn’t out here killing anybody.
+Hemp products with delta 8 and delta 9 THC may have intoxicating effects, but they have generally mild side effects.
 States that have moved to legalize cannabis entirely have seen improvements in issues like drug addiction and crime — not an uptick.

 Most states are already well on the way to full legalization.
 So there’s been very little direct action to ban delta 8 because the entire plant is likely to be legalized in a matter of months anyway.